cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 In general, elliptic curves have equations of the form y^2 = g(x).
 Most of the encodings in this section first identify an x such that g(x) is square, then take a square root to find y.
-Since there are two square roots when g(x) != 0, the specification of each encoding function in this section includes how to determine the sign of y.
+Since there are two square roots when g(x) != 0, this results in an ambiguity regarding the sign of y.

-We specify the sign of y rather than the sign of sqrt(g(x)) because this gives implementors more optimization leeway.
+To resolve this ambiguity, the encodings in this section specify the sign of the y-coordinate in terms of the input to the encoding function.
+We take this approach for two reasons: first, this covers elliptic curves over any field in a uniform way, and second, it gives implementors leeway to optimize their square-root implementations.

 ## Exceptional cases {#map-exceptions}